resim-ai/open-core/docs/resim/metrics/index.md

 although the "input data" is of course different between the three.

 The basic mechanism in the ReSim app is a `metrics build`, which is a docker image that wraps any metrics code you write.
-The image is run by the ReSim app after every simulation.
+The image is run by the ReSim app after every simulation, every batch, and on demand as part of report generation.

 It is ReSim's core philosophy to allow maximum flexibility for engineers to display the analysis that is most relevant to them.
 We aim to achieve this in three ways: